solo-io/gloo/docs/content/guides/security/auth/extauth/plugin_auth/_index.md

 ---
 title: Plugin Auth
 weight: 90
-description: Extend Gloo's built-in auth server with custom Go plugins
+description: Extend Gloo Edge's built-in auth server with custom Go plugins
 ---

 {{% notice note %}}
-This feature was introduced with **Gloo Enterprise**, release 0.18.11.
+This feature was introduced with **Gloo Edge Enterprise**, release 0.18.11.
 If you are using an earlier version, this tutorial will not work.
 {{% /notice %}}

 We have seen that one way of implementing custom authentication logic is by [providing your own auth server]({{< versioned_link_path fromRoot="/guides/security/auth/custom_auth" >}}).
 While this approach gives you great freedom, it also comes at a cost:

 - You have to write and manage an additional service.
 If your authentication logic is simple, the plumbing needed to get it running might constitute a significant overhead.
-- If your custom auth server serves only as an adapter for your existing auth service, it will introduce an additional network hop with the associated latency to any request that needs to be authenticated; either that, or you will most likely need to update your existing service so that it can conform to the request/response format expected by Gloo.
+- If your custom auth server serves only as an adapter for your existing auth service, it will introduce an additional network hop with the associated latency to any request that needs to be authenticated; either that, or you will most likely need to update your existing service so that it can conform to the request/response format expected by Gloo Edge.
 - You likely want to be able to define configuration for your auth server and that configuration should be context-specific, e.g. based on which virtual host is serving the request.
-You could store this configuration outside of Gloo (e.g. in a dedicated Kubernetes CRD) and try to derive the context from the request itself, but this would introduce additional latency and negate the benefits of the centralized control plane that Gloo provides.
+You could store this configuration outside of Gloo Edge (e.g. in a dedicated Kubernetes CRD) and try to derive the context from the request itself, but this would introduce additional latency and negate the benefits of the centralized control plane that Gloo Edge provides.

-Wouldn't it be nice to be able to **write just the authentication logic you need, plug it into Gloo, and be able to provide your specific configuration** right on the Virtual Services it applies to?
-Starting with **Gloo Enterprise**, release **0.18.11+**, you can do just that!
+Wouldn't it be nice to be able to **write just the authentication logic you need, plug it into Gloo Edge, and be able to provide your specific configuration** right on the Virtual Services it applies to?
+Starting with **Gloo Edge Enterprise**, release **0.18.11+**, you can do just that!

-In this guide we will show you how easy it is to extend Gloo's Ext Auth server via [Go plugins](https://golang.org/pkg/plugin/).
+In this guide we will show you how easy it is to extend Gloo Edge's Ext Auth server via [Go plugins](https://golang.org/pkg/plugin/).

 {{% notice warning %}}
 Beware of encountering potential bugs in the go plugin runtime if you're running on an old version of linux (e.g., the linux installed by kops defaults in kops 1.15.1).
 If so, you may see go fail to execute the `dlopen` C function call, manifesting as: